The Life Sciences Law Review: France

 The French regulations governing the import and export of medicinal products reflect those at the EU level, as discussed in the EU chapter.

 The import of medicinal products into France is subject to a prior authorisation from the ANSM.
 Import authorisations are issued for a specific import to be carried out within three months or a series of imports envisaged for a maximum period of one year and for a given overall quantity.
-Such import authorisation is not necessary for products with a marketing authorisation or ATU in France.
+Such import authorisation is not necessary for products with a marketing authorisation or subject to an early access programme in France.

 The export of medicines that do not have a marketing authorisation in France is subject to a declaration to the ANSM.